Michal0ss/CourseSite/README.md

 ## 🖼️ Images Files (in `/images` folder)

-All images are from websites as: https://www.freepik.com, https://www.svgrepo.com
+All images are from websites such as: https://www.freepik.com, https://www.svgrepo.com

 ---